telerik/blazor-docs/components/spreadsheet/overview.md

     {
         SpreadsheetData = Convert.FromBase64String(SampleExcelFile);

-        // Or, load a file from your file system
+        // Or, load a file from your file system.
-        // var path = "C:\\Documents\\MyWorkbook.xlsx";
+        // Specify the full File namespace or use namespace aliases
-        // Specify the File namespace to avoid ambiguous reference with the SVG icon "File"
+        // to avoid ambiguous reference with the Telerik SVG icon File.
-        // FileData = System.IO.File.ReadAllBytes(path);
+        // FileData = System.IO.File.ReadAllBytes("C:\\Documents\\MyWorkbook.xlsx");

         await base.OnInitializedAsync();
     }